 Expand or Collapse the Comments View

 You can expand the Comments by clicking View.
-After clicking View, Hide appears so you can close up the comment.
-You can also select Expand All or Collapse All in the Comments view to view/hide all comments at once.
+After clicking View, the Hide button is displayed so you can collapse the comment.
+You can also select Expand All or Collapse All in the Comments view to view or hide all comments at once.

 View the Total Number of Comments and Show More Comments